timescale/docs.timescale.com-content/api.md

 2. Creating the database given in `database` that will serve as the new data node.
 3. Loading the TimescaleDB extension in the new database.
-4. Setting metadata to make data node part of the distributed database.
+4. Setting metadata to make the data node part of the distributed database.

 #### Errors